asdfzdfj/mbin/docs/FAQ.md

 ### How to setup my own Mbin instance?

-Have a look at our guides.
+Have a look at our [installation guides](./02-admin/README.md).
 A bare metal/VM setup is **recommended** at this time, however we do provide a Docker setup as well.

 ### Should I run development mode?

-**NO!** Try to avoid running development mode when you are hosting our own _public_ instance.
-Running in development mode can cause sensitive data to be leaked, such as secret keys or passwords (eg. via development console).
-Development mode will log a lot of messages to disk (incl. stacktraces).
+**NO!** Try to avoid running development mode when you are hosting your own _public_ instance.
+Running in development mode can cause sensitive data to be leaked, such as secret keys or passwords (e.g. via development console).
+Development mode will also log a lot of messages to disk (incl. stacktraces) which may have negative performance impact.

 That said, if you are _experiencing serious issues_ with your instance which you cannot resolve by looking at the log file (`prod-{YYYY-MM-DD}.log`) or server logs, you can try running in development mode to debug the problem or issue you are having.
 Enabling development mode **during development** is also very useful.